Editorial Standards

 - Brokers are required to file; taxpayers receive a copy (Copy B) to report capital gains and losses on their federal return.

-- Brokers must furnish recipient copies by February 17 (extended deadline for certain securities) and file with the IRS by March 31 if filing electronically, or February 28 on paper.
+- Brokers must furnish recipient copies by February 15, 2026 (the later furnishing deadline that applies to Form 1099-B generally, including when bundled into a consolidated reporting statement, and rolling to the next business day if it falls on a weekend or holiday) and file with the IRS by March 31 if filing electronically, or February 28 on paper.

 - The single biggest pitfall is missing or incorrect cost basis – especially for securities transferred between brokers after the 2011 covered security rules took effect.